Minnesota Statewide Housing Impact Fund

 This fund aims to provide timely and affordable capital for building and preservation at scale, enabling developers to plan and move quickly on acquiring affordable housing sites.
 At the same time, it will provide investors with a socially responsible investment option targeting market rate returns.

 The fund will:

-- Be a long-term, $150 million fund that combines $100 million of mezzanine debt with $50 million of equity to finance 4,150 units of Workforce Housing (affordable new construction) and NOAH over 20-plus years.
+- Be a long-term, $150 million fund that combines $100 million of debt capital with $50 million of equity to finance 4,150 units of Workforce Housing (affordable new construction) and NOAH over 20-plus years.